yanfroes/yanfroes/README.md

 ## I'm Yan Fróes!

-Control and Automation Engineer, Full Stack Software Engineer, 360 Photographer and CURIOUS about everything!
+Control and Automation Engineer, Full Stack Software Engineer, 360/VR Hobbyist and CURIOUS about everything!

 - 🔭 I’m currently working at Partner Fleet with Ruby on Rails and Vue.js